joakimandal/Partygame/README.md

 # Partygame
-NOTE: All videos are currently not recorded in fullscreen.
-This makes the video look a bit "off", as a part of the game is not recorded.
+NOTE: Some of the videos are currently not recorded in fullscreen.
+This makes the video look a bit "off", as a part of the game window is not recorded.
 # What is this?
 "Party Game" is a game were the participants use their smartphone as a controller to play different minigames.
 The idea is that you run a game on a computer, and each player connects to the game through an app or a localhost webpage(Not supported yet).